KarishmaSinghChauhan/Power-Of-Numbers/README.md

 # Power Of Numbers

-(This is a clone for the popular game - 2048.)
+(This is a clone of the popular game - 2048.)

 Language used - Java.